-The key advantage of going offshore is diversification.
-The good news is that you have the opportunity to diversify not only your investments in this way, but your life, too—both your personal life and your professional one.
+Exploring opportunities overseas is not only a strategy for diversifying your investment portfolio… but it’s also the best way I know to diversify your life—both your personal life and your professional one.
 That is, in today’s world, you can realize many benefits by taking your business offshore along with your investments and yourself—either your existing […]

 I’m not sure how Ireland ended up the target.
 This country’s approach to taxation was the reason Kathleen and I moved to the Emerald Isle some 23 years ago.
 Now that tax position has her under fire… but, again, I can’t figure out why.
 Ireland imposes corporate tax at a rate of 12.5%.
 So does […]